smartcoder718/assignment-supermetic/README.md

 # Supermetrics assignment

-The purpose of this assignment is to help evaluate your React and front-end development skills.
+The purpose of this assignment is to help evaluate a candidater's React and front-end development skills.